ClojureBridge/organizing/Pre-workshop-tasks.md

 ## Survey the students and volunteers
 We have a pre-workshop survey that you will send to participants that will help gauge who actually plans on coming and what class levels they will be in.
 You can add the survey to Eventbrite.

-*** ADD SURVEY QUESTIONS***
+** ADD SURVEY QUESTIONS**

 ## Arrange catering

-As you are getting quotes for the catering, check out the [[sample budget|sample budget]].
+As you are getting quotes for the catering, check out the [sample budget](Sample-Budget.md).
 Totals will vary depending on the number of folks there and where you're getting the food, but you shouldn't spend more than $1,500 for the whole workshop.

 ### Installfest